Information on this page is specific to District Court e-filing

 - TIFF

-Make sure your documents are legible, with clear images, before e-filing.
+Your documents must be legible, with clear images.
 Documents that do not meet these requirements will not be accepted.

-Documents must also be formatted by one of the following DPI resolutions:
+Documents must be formatted in one of the following DPI resolutions:

 - 200